There is No Science of Economics

 3. But let's say that the existing literature doesn't give you a satisfying answer in some way: either it doesn't directly answer your specific question, or it answers it in a way that seems incorrect or incomplete, or doesn't provide enough evidence for its claims, or you think that there's an alternate explanation for the results that previous scientists obtained - a hidden variable that "confounds" previous data - or you attempted to replicate the experiment and got a different result.
 Okay, then the next step is to come up with a hypothetical explanation that explains the discrepancy or gap in the previous theory.

 4. Then, to try to formalize this hypothesis in a quantifiable way.
-(If you're doing purely theoretical research, you could publish at this point.)
+(If you're doing purely theoretical research, you could publish at this point - but it won't actually be a scientific theory unless and until someone completes the remaining steps.)

 5. Then, devise an experiment that tests your hypothesis against the null hypothesis.
-Your experiment should be controlled - that is to say, it should have a control group and a test group.
+Your experiment should be controlled - that is to say, it should have (at least) 1 control group and (at least) 1 test group.
 If there are multiple variables to test for (and there probably are) then you should have an array of test groups so that you can separate the their effects as best you can, and measure the statistical correlations between them.
 If you are testing people, the experiment should be double-blind (that is, neither the test subjects nor the people administering the test should know which group each test subject belongs to - control group, test group, etc.).

 6. Once you've performed the experiment, now it's time to do math - you should carefully determine whether your results are statistically significant, and not merely the product of statistical noise - typically, this means two standard deviations from the mean.
 If not, you may need to go back and perform the experiment all over again - which may mean devising the experiment in a new way - until you get statistically significant results.

-7. Now you can publish the results that either confirm or eliminate your hypothesis (both are valuable results) - and there are fairly strict standards for publication.
+7. Now you can publish the results that either confirm or eliminate your hypothesis (both are valuable results) - and there should be fairly strict standards for publication.

 8. Finally, the most important step in the process is peer review, and replication of your results.
 Once your results have been sufficiently replicated, you have yourself a scientific theory.